michiel104/michiel104/README.md

-Hi, I’m Michiel
+Hi, I’m Michiel,
-I'm a Java developer
+I'm a Java Software Engineer

 <!---
 michiel104/michiel104 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.